 A form of insurance that pays claims presented to the insurer during the term of the policy or within a specific term after its expiration.
 It limits liability insurers’ exposure to unknown future liabilities.

 Covers damage to or loss of policyholders’ property and legal liability for damages caused to other people or their property.
-Property/casualty insurance, which includes fire, theft and some weather damage within commercial insurance.
+Property/casualty insurance includes fire, theft and some weather damage within commercial insurance.
 Liability/Casualty in the basic form offers coverage for an “at fault” accident.

 ORDINANCE OR LAW COVERAGE